As a breed Maine Coons are prone to dental problems yet owners can greatly reduce these by introducing a tooth care routine.

-It’s easy to overlook a cat’s teeth when it comes to their care regime yet Maine Coon teeth can be kept much healthier with regular brushing – a task many owners don’t relish!
+It’s easy to overlook caring for a Maine Coon’s teeth yet they can be kept healthy with regular brushing – a task many owners don’t relish!

-To greatly reduce problems with your Maine Coon cat’s teeth, you should try to brush them daily with toothpaste specifically developed for cats.
-Follow our simple 6 step guide to see an improvement in your Maine Coon’s dental health.
+To vastly reduce problems with your Maine Coon cat’s teeth, brush them daily with toothpaste specifically developed for cats.
+Our simple 6 step guide explains how to keep Maine Coon teeth in top condition.

 Maine Coon Teeth

 - Healthy teeth are essential to a Maine Coon cat’s wellbeing.

 - You will need to help your Maine Coon cat keep its teeth clean and healthy.

 - Maine Coons are prone to suffering from periodontal disease.